kmar/lethe/docs/index.md

 ```cpp
 	if (my_func_ptr) my_func_ptr()
 ```
-a delegate points to a method within object, they need classes to work. they can only be bound from within a method of an object to bind to:
+a delegate points to a method within an object/struct (but struct delegates cannot be manually serialized).
 ```cpp
 	void delegate() dg;